 Definition

 An RNA virus is a microorganism whose entire genetic script is written in ribonucleic acid, or RNA, instead of DNA.
-This simple switch changes everything about how the virus lives, how it spreads, and how our bodies respond Which is the point..
+This simple switch changes everything about how the virus lives, how it spreads, and how our bodies respond Still holds up..

 Genetic makeup

 Unlike DNA, RNA is a single‑stranded molecule that often folds into a loose, flexible shape.
 That flexibility lets the virus mutate fast, because the enzymes that copy RNA are error‑prone.
-Consider this: the result?
+The result?
 A swarm of slightly different viruses within a single infection — a phenomenon called a quasispecies.

 Why It Matters